Landon Mackenzie: Career

 Mackenzie was the first to receive the rank of Full Professor, when the Emily Carr University of Art and Design, (formerly known as the Vancouver School of Art, established 1925, then a College, then an Institute), became a University in 2008.
-In 2009 she was awarded the Inaugural Ian Wallace Excellence in Teaching Award.
-In 2012, Mackenzie was the recipient of the Queen Elizabeth II Golden, and Diamond Jubilee Medals for her passionate contribution to the arts in Canada.
-In 2017 Mackenzie received the Governor General's Awards in Visual and Media Arts.
+In 2009, she was awarded the Inaugural Ian Wallace Excellence in Teaching Award.
+Mackenzie was the recipient of the Queen Elizabeth II Golden Jubilee Medal (2002) and Diamond Jubilee Medal (2012) for her passionate contribution to the arts in Canada.
+In 2017, Mackenzie received the Governor General's Awards in Visual and Media Arts.

 In several of her large-scale paintings from the early 1990s, Mackenzie layered research notes, annotated maps, archival texts and documentation of her investigations and explorations of geographic regions.
 Further, 'Vancouver As the Centre of the World' was commissioned for the 2010 Winter Olympic Games.
-She has held a fascination for research on the brain and neural mapping in relationship to the mapping of our physical environment leading to series such as, 'Houbart's Hope', 'Neurocity' and 'The Structures'.
-In 2014-15 Mackenzie exhibited with the iconic historical painter Emily Carr in an exhibition for the Vancouver Art Gallery called 'Emily Carr and Landon Mackenzie: Wood Chopper and the Monkey'.
+She has held a fascination for research on the brain and neural mapping in relationship to the mapping of our physical environment leading to series such as, 'Houbart's Hope', 'Neurocity', and 'The Structures'.
+In 2014–2015, Mackenzie exhibited with the iconic historical painter Emily Carr in an exhibition for the Vancouver Art Gallery called 'Emily Carr and Landon Mackenzie: Wood Chopper and the Monkey'.
 Often her work hovers in both regions of abstract, landscape and representational art.

-In 2015, Landon Mackenzie: Parallel Journey: Works on Paper (1975-2015) was curated by Liz Wylie for the Kelowna Art Gallery before embarking on a national tour.
+In 2015, Landon Mackenzie: Parallel Journey: Works on Paper (1975–2015) was curated by Liz Wylie for the Kelowna Art Gallery before embarking on a national tour.
 As a 40-year retrospective, it was accompanied by a book of the same name published by Black Dog Publishing.

+In 2026, Mackenzie's public art project for the City of Toronto at CIBC Square opened to acclaim.
+Consisting of over 2400 sq ft of back lit glass imagery, the project was supported by Hines and La Caisse corporations.
+The lobby of the new CIBC Square tower is located at 141 Bay Street joined to Union Station by a new footbridge.